-The FIE must be completed within 45 instructional days, and within 30 calendar days of completion for the initial ARD meeting.
-If students accrue three or more absences within the 45 instructional days, the timeline will be extended to reflect the absences during the 45 instructional day timeline.
-If the evaluation cannot be completed within the 45 instructional day period, the evaluation should remain open or in a draft format until all areas of suspected disability have been addressed.
-If the completion date of the FIE is not within the required initial evaluation timeline and the student is eligible for special education services, the initial ARD committee must discuss the need for compensatory services and document the decision within the compensatory supplement document in SuccessEd.
+The FIE must be completed within 45 instructional days, and within 30 calendar days for the initial ARD meeting.
+If the evaluation cannot be completed within the 45 instructional day period the evaluation should remain open or in a draft format until all areas of suspected disability have been addressed.
+If the completion date of the FIE is not within the required initial evaluation timeline and the student is eligible for special education services, the initial ARD committee must discuss the need for compensatory services and document the decision within the compensatory supplement document in Success Ed.